-The Foundation evaluated its June 30, 2022 financial statements for subsequent events through November 21, 2022, the date of which the financial statements were available to be issued.
-The recent coronavirus pandemic could have a detrimental impact on the Foundation's operations and funding.
-The impact is unknown at the time the financial statements were available to be issued.
-In addition, Hurricane Laura and Hurricane Delta did extensive damage to the Foundation's facility.
-Repairs are ongoing as of November 21, 2022.
+The Foundation evaluated its June 30, 2024 financial statements for subsequent events through November 8, 2024, the date of which the financial statements were available to be issued.
+Hurricane Laura and Hurricane Delta did extensive damage to the Foundation's facility.
+Repairs are ongoing as of November 8, 2024.
 Management believes insurance coverage will keep the Foundation's losses down to a minimum.